Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Introduction

 To overcome this problem, a possible solution would be to enlarge the number of tones per octave.
 Important historical examples are for example a keyboard with 19 keys per octave suggested by the renaissance music theorist G. Zarlino (1558), and the two-manual archichembalo by N. Vicentino (1555) with 36 keys per octave~\cite{Vicentino}.
-This development culminated in 1914 with the construction of a harmonium with 72 keys per ocatave by Arthur von Oettingen~\cite{Oettingen}.
-More recently various types of electronic microtonal keyboards have been developed~\cite{Douglas}.
+More recent examples include the Bosanquet organ with 48 keys per octave (see~\cite{helmholtz}), the harmonium with 72 keys per ocatave by~\cite{Oettingen}, and the 31-tone organ by~\cite{fokker}.
+Today various types of electronic microtonal interfaces are available~(see \cite{Douglas,macritchie}).
 However, as one can imagine, such instruments are very difficult to play.

 Temperaments are primarily relevant for keyboard instruments (such as piano, harp, organ) and fretted instruments (e.g. lute and guitar), where all tones are tuned statically in advance.
 In comparison many other instruments (e.g. string instruments) allow the musician to recalibrate the pitches during the performance, and the same applies of course to the human voice.
 Musicians playing such instruments tune the pitches \textit{dynamically} while the music is being played.
 By listening to the harmonic consonance and its progression, well-trained musicians are able to estimate the appropriate frequency intuitively and to correct their own pitch instantaneously.
 Usually the played notes are a compromise between just intervals and the prevailing ET~\cite{DuffinArticle}.
 By dynamically adapting the pitches, this allows one to significantly improve the harmonic texture.
 In this respect the following quotation of the famous cellist Pablo Casals~\cite{Casals} seems to make a lot of sense: \begin{quote} \textit{``Don’t be scared if your intonation differs from that of the piano.
 It is the piano that is out of tune.
 The piano with its tempered scale is a compromise in intonation.''} \end{quote} \textbf{Dynamically Adapting Tuning Schemes} ~ ~ Is it possible to mimic the process of dynamical tuning by constructing a device which instantaneously calculates and corrects the pitches like a singer in a choir?
 This idea can be traced back to the early days of electronic keyboard instruments.
 Since then various implementations have been suggested, the most important ones including \textit{GrovenMax}~\cite{GrovenMax}, \textit{Justonic Pitch Palette}\texttrademark~\cite{Justonic}, \textit{Mutabor}~\cite{Mutabor}, \textit{Hermode Tuning}\texttrademark~\cite{Hermode}, and \textit{TransFormSynth}~\cite{Sethares}.
 These will be described in the following.